DSDiehl/SalesOpp/README.md

 ## Image

-Based on that small amounta solution was devised to replace the negative durations with a Mean Duration so as not lose the other features related to those samples.
+Based on that small amount a solution was devised to replace the negative durations with a Mean Duration so as not lose the other features related to those samples.
 The mean duration turned out to be 282 days.

 There was also the issue of missing values peppered across the data set.
 This had to be handled differently because the missing values were mostly around the categorical data like labeling of Region.